nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 4.
 A success message with the statistics will then be displayed to the user.

-The other commands `stats curr` and `stats housing` have a similar execution path, replacing `StatsAvailCommand` with `StatsCurrCommand` and `StatsHousingCommand` respectively.
+The other commands `stats current` and `stats housing` have a similar execution path, replacing `StatsAvailCommand` with `StatsCurrCommand` and `StatsHousingCommand` respectively.

 #### Design considerations: